Find the Right Saddle for Your Yamaha® Acoustic Guitar

 With a B compensated with slanted bass saddle at a three degree saddle slot angle, the D string also sits in the center of the saddle; however, notice that the treble e and G strings sit forward toward the soundhole, while the B, A, and bass E strings sit back further toward the bridge pins.
 Because of this compensation difference, replacing a center line non-compensated saddle with a B compensated with slanted bass saddle will affect intonation on several strings, not just the B. While you might improve intonation for some strings, it may worsen it for others.

-A large number of Yamahas, particularly those made after 2000, have a B compensated with slanted bass saddle.
-The Yamaha factory resin saddle part number is WT83730E, and Yamaha lists the specs for this part as 75 x 3 x 10 mm.
-Please note that saddle height will vary, though, even from the factory.
+A large number of Yamahas made after 2000 have a 75 mm long compensated B with slanted bass resin saddle.
+The Yamaha factory part number is WT83730E, and Yamaha lists the specs for this part as 75 x 3 x 10 mm.
+Please note that saddle height will vary, though, even from the factory, for each guitar.
 However, height for models without undersaddle pickups is often around 10 mm.
 Models with undersaddle pickups often have saddles around 9 mm tall.
 Additionally, Yamaha saddle slots typically vary from 2.9 to 3.1 mm, so please measure your saddle slot thickness.

 Center Line B Compensated

-Post-2018 Yamaha Red Label guitars made in Japan models (FGX5, FG5, FSX5, FS5, FG9) often have a center line B compensated bone saddle that is quite thick at 3.5 mm.
-These saddles are 75 mm long, and often around 9 to 10 mm tall from the factory.
+The following models often use this saddle type: LL26, LL26R, LS26 ARE, LL26 ARE, LS36, LS36 ARE, as well as post-2018 Yamaha Red Label guitars made in Japan models (FGX5, FG5, FSX5, FS5, FG9) This saddle is quite thick at 3.5 mm, 75 mm long, and often around 9 to 10 mm tall from the factory.
 Finding replacement saddles that are both this thick and long can be difficult, but try visiting Yamaha’s guitar parts page.
 Yamaha’s part number is QC780200.

-Please note that the Red Label models made in China (FGX3, FG3, FSX3, FS3) will typically use the thinner Yamaha B compensated with slanted bass resin saddles discussed in the previous section.
+Please note that the Red Label models made in China (FGX3, FG3, FSX3, FS3) will typically use the thinner Yamaha B compensated with slanted bass resin saddles discussed earlier.

 Electric Style Bridge